Explore our library for useful information on health conditions.

 Measles is one of the most contagious vaccine-preventable infections in humans.
 The one antigenic type of the measles virus is only found in humans.
 This means that if high immunization rates are maintained, it may be possible to eradicate this virus, just like smallpox and polio.

 Measles is caused by a type of virus called a paramyxovirus.
-It's transmitted in tiny droplets when an infected person coughs, breathes, or sneezes.
-Unlike the influenza virus, the measles virus can't survive for very long on objects like doorknobs and telephones.
-Nevertheless, it's an airborne virus, which means it is highly contagious.
-Research shows that only 10% of unvaccinated people who share a house with a measles patient escape infection.
+It is a highly contagious virus, usually transmitted in tiny droplets when an infected person coughs, breathes, or sneezes.
+The measles virus can also survive for approximately 2 hours on infected surfaces like doorknobs and telephones.
+Research shows that only 10% of unvaccinated people who share a house with a measles patient avoid infection.

 Symptoms and Complications